 Positions are filled on a rolling basis, but decisions are generally made around November 1 for spring applicants, February 1 for summer applicants, and August 1 for fall applicants.

-Candidates must submit their applications by mail to: Chambers of Judge Jane A. Restani, U.S. Court of International Trade, One Federal Plaza, New York, NY 10278-0001.
+Candidates must submit their applications by mail to: Chambers of Senior Judge Jane A. Restani, U.S. Court of International Trade, One Federal Plaza, New York, NY 10278-0001.
 On the outside of the envelope, include the following notation: "INTERNSHIP APPLICATION."

 Rebecca Demb, Case Manager - (212) 264-1628